D-Day (2013 film): Plot

 On the day of the wedding, Wali sees his wife and son off at the airport, as they are to fly to London.
 Wali goes home and stages his family's death in the hopes that the ISI will not put them in harm's way and he can join them after the mission is accomplished.
 However, all flights to Europe are cancelled, stranding Wali's wife and son at the airport.
 When Wali's wife calls up Wali, his phone is switched off, and she learns her house is on fire.
 Disturbed and upset about not being able to locate Wali, she informs the airport security about the same.
-The airport security personnel runs a check to see and discovers that three bodies have been recovered.
+The airport security personnel run a check to see and discover that three bodies have been recovered.
 Suspicious at the coverup, he summons the ISI.
 The ISI, while questioning Nafisa and her son Kabir, notices Kabir holding pencils that belong to the same hotel where Goldman's son is about to get married.
-When asked, Kabir informs that the pencils were given to him by Wali a few days ago.
+When asked, Kabir informs him that the pencils were given to him by Wali a few days ago.
 Realizing that Wali is an operative out to get Goldman, ISI alerts their counterparts at the wedding.
 As a result, Wali, Rudra, Zoya, and Aslam's plan to capture Goldman is in jeopardy.
 Goldman escapes unscathed, and the four agents have to go into hiding.
 Embarrassed at the failure of their operation, the Indian government disavows the four agents; only Ashwini stands by them, but he is forced to resign.
 Aslam is captured and tortured by Goldman's nephew when he tries to escape through the Karachi docks.
 He is rescued by Rudra, who was trying to take revenge on Goldman's nephew for murdering Rudra's lover, Suraiya, a Pakistani prostitute.
 Upon hearing that Wali's wife has died and that his son is in ISI custody, the four agents decide to find a way to complete their mission, despite the government having abandoned them.